CABLE-LSM/.github/profile/README.md

 # README for the CABLE-LSM organization

 This README is intended for news about changes and testing in the CABLE-LSM organization, including news about test repositories.

-## 2023-10-12
+## 2023-11-28

+### CABLE source code
+The source code is now under the src/ folder in the [CABLE](https://github.com/CABLE-LSM/CABLE) repository.

+### CABLE Trac archive
+CABLE Trac tickets from trac.nci.org.au are now archived in the [CABLE-Trac-archive](https://github.com/CABLE-LSM/CABLE-Trac-archive) repository.

-The [CABLE-Trac](https://github.com/CABLE-LSM/CABLE-Trac) repository is being used for testing Trac to GitHub migration and Subversion to GitHub migration.
+The [CABLE-Trac](https://github.com/CABLE-LSM/CABLE-Trac) repository was being used for testing Trac to GitHub migration and Subversion to GitHub migration, and has now been deleted.